clavalpe/chatbot/README.md

   Verifies the status and health of the application.

 - **POST** `http://localhost:8000/chat/`
   Allows interaction with the chatbot.
-Send a POST request with a JSON body to receive a response from the chatbot.

 ### Example usage with cURL
 To check the health status of the chatbot, use the following `curl` command: